nuprl/retic_performance/gm-pepm-2018/talk/README.md

  you have two arrows where one is more efficient than the other (so of course the faster one is better), and suppose you don't know how to prove type soundness for the efficient reduction relation.
-In this case tag soundness lets you trade speed for safety.
+In this case tag soundness lets you trade safety for speed.

-At this point I should point out that the static type checking for type soundness and tag soundness can be the same.
+I should point out that the static type checking for type soundness and tag soundness can be the same.
 You can use the same static type checker for each;
  moving to tag soundness just affects the quality of runtime errors